hargoniX/bachelor/thesis/thesis.typ

    It is set by the hardware to indicate that this descriptor has been processed.

 Once the hardware receives a packet, it places its data at the Packet Buffer Address of the first free read descriptor and sets the DD bit.
-After that is done a write-back descriptor as described in
+After that is done a write-back descriptor, as described in
-@adv_rx_wb is put into the consumed slot.
+@adv_rx_wb, is put into the consumed slot.
 This descriptor kind contains a lot of meta information, most of which concerns more advanced features.
 The fields that are relevant in the basic configuration setup of verix are:
 1. The packet length which contains how many bytes of the buffer in the read descriptor were used for a received packet